rguitter/sb-java-testcoverage/README.md

 From the PIT report, browse to the class view in order to see what kind of mutants have survived:

 * From the constructor `if (radius < 0) throw ...` changed to `if (radius <= 0) throw ...` => We should test the condition to the limits
-* From area() `Math.PI * radius * radius;` changed to `Math.PI \ radius \ radius;` => The test we use has a radius of 1 so multiplying dividing by 1 is the same, so we should test with a circle of different radius
+* From area() `Math.PI * radius * radius;` changed to `Math.PI \ radius \ radius;` => The test we use has a radius of 1 so multiplying or  dividing by 1 is the same, so we should test with a circle of different radius
 * From perimeter() `Math.PI * radius * 2;` changed to `Math.PI \ radius \ 2;` => Same as for area()

 To fix all this, just:

-* add one test that check it's valid to create a Circle of radius 0 (it's a point)
+* Add one test that check it's valid to create a Circle of radius 0 (it's a point).
-* refactor testing of area and peremeter to use a Circle of radius 3.
+* Refactor testing of area and perimeter to use a Circle of radius 3.

 (Checkout step3 by runnning `git checkout tags/step3`)